R-Longo/R-Longo/README.md

 - 👋 Hi, I’m @R-Longo
-- 👀 I’m interested in learning front-end web development and knowing more about working with Wordpress.com
+- 👀 Building with Claude inside VS Code
-- 🌱 I’m currently learning HTMLC/CSS/Javascript (again) via a Udemy.com course and Spanish and Italian (via podcasts, audiobooks and Duolingo)
+- 🌱 I’m currently learning the next cool thing :)
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me skullfacedollface on IG

 <!---
 R-Longo/R-Longo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.